 The Indian Navy has a planned force level of 18 conventional submarines, according to a Parliamentary Standing Committee Report on Defence.

 With Kalvari’s addition, the navy has 14 conventional submarines.
-But, 13 of these are between 13- and 31-years-old and need to be replaced.
+But, 13 of these are between 13- to 31-years-old and need to be replaced.

 The Indian government has also issued a request for information from foreign manufacturers for the Navy’s Project 75(I) requirement for six conventional submarines which will be manufactured in Indian shipyards.